 Geospatial Technology - Curriculum

-This program of study is offered in a 100% online environment.
-Students can complete the degree and/or certificate options from a distance without ever coming to the ECC campus.
+With the exception of the Unmanned Aircraft Systems (UAS) Certificate, this program of study is offered in a 100% online environment.
+Students can complete the degree, diploma, and/or certificate options from a distance without ever coming to the ECC campus.
+Only one course in the UAS Certificate requires in-person attendance.

 Students may also be interested in the Information Technology program.